ethansalloum/aquaculture-computer-vision/README.md

 Another setup guide from a similar project can be found here: https://github.com/Salmon-Computer-Vision/salmon-computer-vision/blob/master/utils/jetson/README.md

-I think we will also need to install Jetpack: https://developer.nvidia.com/embedded/jetpack
+I think we will also need to install Jetpack (Jetpack 7 should work): https://developer.nvidia.com/embedded/jetpack

 The dataset to be used is: https://dataverse.no/file.xhtml?persistentId=doi:10.18710/H5G3K5/QK355D&version=1.1

 Steps (to be continuously updated):
+  1) Set up outlines of the scripts and folders needed (done)
+  2) Download the dataset (done)
-  1) Train the model to correctly detect the presence of a fish in a frame.
+  3) Train the model to correctly detect the presence of a fish in a frame.
-  2)
+  4)